Kentucky Style (KFC)

 Fold the breast back to expose the shoulder joint so you can cut through it.

 Slice through the elbow to remove the wing from the breast.
 I like to keep the drummie on the breast for fried chicken.
-This is known as an airline breast.
+This is known as an 'airline' chicken breast.

 Crack the egg in a bowl and whisk in the buttermilk to make the chicken undercoat/marinade.

 Add the chicken.
 Toss to coat.
-Tuck it away in the refrigerator for a few hours.
+Tuck it away in the refrigerator for a few hours or overnight.

 Toss the flour and all of the spices in a mixing bowl and stir.